Portrait of an Ibizan Hound close-up.

 Whether he has a short or wire coat, the Beezer’s hair is hard to the touch.
 Ibizans can be white, red (ranging from a light yellow-red called lion to a deep red), or red and white.
 Don’t be taken aback by his pigmentation.
 His nose and eye rims are supposed to be flesh-colored, not black.

 It’s easy to groom an Ibizan, no matter which type of coat he has.
 Brush him weekly to remove loose hair and keep his coat shiny and skin healthy.
-You can brush him more often if you want to reduce the amount of hair he sheds.
+You can brush him more often to reduce his hair loss.
 Bathe only as needed.

 Trim nails once or twice a month.
-If you can hear them clicking on the floor, they’re too long.
+They’re too long if you hear them clicking on the floor.
 Short, neatly trimmed nails keep the feet in good condition and protect your shins from getting scratched when your Ibizan enthusiastically jumps up to greet you.

 Ibizan Hound Children And Other Pets